Bromoacetone (CAS 598-31-2)

 In Summary

-Bromoacetone (598-31-2) is a powerful synthetic building block essential for various industries but is managed with extreme caution due to its extreme irritant propertie
+Bromoacetone (598-31-2) is a powerful synthetic building block essential for various industries but is managed with extreme caution due to its extreme irritant properties.

 FAQs